lucasb-eyer/sws/README.md

 commandline arguments; more on that a little later.

-If you want to make one field's value depend on another field's value, you can do so by assigning a `lambda` to it, which computes the derived value.
-This lambda will be called during finalization, and can access concrete values of other config fields via its `c` argument.
+If you want to make one field's value depend on another field's value, you can do so by wrapping the value in a `lambda`, which computes the derived value.
+This lambda will be called during finalization, where concrete config values can be accessed.
 In this way, in the example above, the `wd` setting will use the correct value of `c.lr` even when it is overriden by commandline arguments during `finalize`.
+This works transitively, just as you'd expect it to.

 Since callable values receive this special treatment, if you want to actually set a config field's value to an actual function, that needs to be wrapped by